Maxmani/reimaden-mods-documentation/docs/en/index.md

 # Welcome

-This is the documentation for all of the *Reimaden* Minecraft mods, or simply put, anything made by me, [Maxmani](https://github.com/Maxmani).
+This is the documentation for all of the *Reimaden* Minecraft mods, or simply put, anything made by [me](https://github.com/Maxmani).

 Here be dragons and stuff.